pro3d-space/PRo3D/CONTRIBUTING.md

  * Create a PR, ask for contributors to review the PR and merges the PR when done
  * For creating a new release (in develop), change the PRODUCT_RELEASE_NOTES.md / package.json accordingly.
 For details please look at https://github.com/pro3d-space/PRo3D/blob/main/docs/Build-Deploy-System.md
  * The CI will trigger a build and create a tag accordingly
- * Please put into the release - the version, humand readable description of the new features/fixes and references to issues etc. (in github choose the release, press the edit button, apply the changes and use the "publish release" button)
+ * Please put into the release - the version, humand readable description of the new features/fixes and references to issues etc. (in github choose the release, press  edit button, apply the changes and use "publish release")